Skip to main contentSkip to main navigationSkip to footer content

 • Most people receive these vaccines as children, generally one dose at 12-15 months of age and then one dose before kindergarten (4-6 years old).

-• Infants age 6-11 months who are going to be traveling internationally should receive one dose of MMR before travel.
+• Infants age 6-11 months who live in an area of outbreak or who are going to be traveling internationally should receive one dose of MMR.
 They should then repeat the first dose after the age of 12 months.

 • Certain adults are considered to be high risk and need two doses of MMR separated by at least 28 days.
 These adults include: